galaxyproject/galaxy-hub/src/events/gccbosc2018/childcare/index.md

 </div>

-***Note: We need to nail down our rooms by the end of this week.
-Therefore registration for childcare will close this Friday, June 8.*** You will still be able to signup for a nursing room.
+***Note: Registration for childcare closed Friday, June 8.*** You can still sign up for the nursing room.

 Subsidized childcare *([thank you eLife and ISB](/src/events/gccbosc2018/childcare/index.md#support-from-elife-and-isb)!)*  for kids ages 6 weeks to 12 years of age is provided by [Little Vikings](http://www.littlevikings.org/) child care in the [Smith Memorial Student Union](https://www.pdx.edu/student-union/) on the [Portland State University](https://www.pdx.edu/) campus in downtown Portland.
 Little Vikings' goal is to provide a safe, comfortable, joyful experience.